jank-lang/jank-lang.org/resources/src/blog/2025-10-03-community.md

 ### clojure-test-suite
 As part of testing jank, we have been writing a suite of unit tests for `clojure.core`, `clojure.string`, and so on.
-Thanks to recent work by [David Miller](https://github.com/dmiller) (Clojure CLR) and [borkdude](https://github.com/borkdude) (bb), this test suite is continuously testing Clojure JVM, ClojureScript, Clojure CLR, and babashka.
+Thanks to recent work by [David Miller](https://github.com/dmiller) (Clojure CLR) and [borkdude](https://github.com/borkdude) (bb), this test suite is now continuously testing Clojure JVM, ClojureScript, Clojure CLR, and babashka.

 On top of that, [Dave Liepmann](https://github.com/daveliepmann) and [Emma Griffin](https://github.com/E-A-Griffin), among others, have been chipping away at filling in the test suite.
-We need more help on this!
+We need more help on this, since we're only 27% done!
 Anyone who knows Clojure can help, just check out the guide [here](https://github.com/jank-lang/clojure-test-suite/issues/1).

-## Next month
+## What's next?
-There's plenty more work to do for smoothing out the C++ interop, but I will also be implementing C++ destructor support for local values, adding a binary Homebrew formula, fixing some GC issues jank has, and in general getting jank ready for the **alpha release in December**.
+There's plenty more work to do for smoothing out the C++ interop, but I will also be implementing C++ destructor support for local values, adding a binary Homebrew formula, fixing some GC issues jank has, improving LLVM IR generation, and in general getting jank ready for the **alpha release in December**.

 I hope that the jank community keeps up the incredible work of tackling everything else I can't get my hands on.
 The momentum gain recently has been